ryangray/quickfont/README.md

     6 and 7    Change preview box foreground color
     0          Clear all bits (with confirmation)
-    r          Copy bits from the ROM character with confirmation R		   Copy bits from the ROM character without confirmation c          Cancel edits and go to view mode
+    r          Copy bits from the ROM character with confirmation R		       Copy bits from the ROM character without confirmation c or Edit  Cancel edits and go to view mode
     Enter      Save edits and go to view mode

 When you save changes to a character, the updated character will then appear in